 12) For heavy liner or high angle wells, use a long stinger and packing (>3m) and packer extension sleeve.

-Liner Cementing Procedures1) Cement the liner as per the Cementing Programme.
+1) Cement the liner as per the Cementing Program procedures.
 Excess cement slurry will be as program (preferred 20 % of the caliper data volume), based on slurry return at the top of the liner.
 The slurry must be batch-mixed.

 2) Design a proper and compatible spacer to separate the drilling mud from the cement slurry (for 150m of annulus with balanced weight spacer possibly with 8-10 minutes contact’s time).